Jiří Paroubek

-Jiří Paroubek ([ˈjɪr̝iː ˈparoubɛk]; born 21 August 1952) is a Czech politician, who was the prime minister of the Czech Republic from April 2005 to August 2006.
-He was also the leader of the Czech Social Democratic Party (ČSSD) from 2006 until his resignation following the 2010 legislative election.
+Jiří Paroubek ([ˈjɪr̝iː ˈparoubɛk]; born 21 August 1952) is a Czech politician, who was the prime minister of the Czech Republic from April 2005 to September 2006.
+He was also the leader of the Czech Social Democratic Party from 2006 until his resignation following the 2010 legislative election.

 Early life and career

 Paroubek was born in Olomouc and attended Jan Neruda Grammar School.
 He entered politics in 1970 at the age of 18, joining the Czechoslovak Socialist Party, a member party of the Czechoslovak National Front.
 He reached the lower levels of the party hierarchy before leaving the party in 1986.